Plane body identified as footballer Sala

 Sala, 28, was travelling to Cardiff in a plane piloted by David Ibbotson, which went missing over the English Channel on 21 January.

-The body was recovered late on Wednesday after the wreckage was found on Sunday morning.
+The Argentine's body was recovered late on Wednesday after the wreckage was found on Sunday morning.

 Dorset Police confirmed the identification on Thursday night.